An Interview With Director Lucia Senesi

 Q. Who would you most like to work with?

 A. Gus Van Sant.
-I’ll never forget the first time I saw “Elephant,” the sensation to be in front of something revolutionary and intimate at the same time.
+I’ll never forget the first time I saw “Elephant,” the sensation of being in front of something revolutionary and intimate at the same time.
 His films saved my life.

 Q. What are your plans for the future?

-A. I’m very much into European cinema, but I love creating new experiences.
-I think a big part of this job is about being true and authentic, about knowing who you are, where you come from, being aware of your tradition and staying humble.
+A. I’m very much into European cinema, but I Lucia Senesi love creating new experiences.
+I think a big part of this job is about being authentic, about knowing who you are, and where you come from, being aware of your tradition, and staying humble.
 Of course, you fight your tradition too, but to do that you have to be very conscious of what it is about.
 Once you get this, you can live and work anywhere.

 Q. What is your advice to aspiring directors?